unc-csxl/orientation/frontend/higher_order_functions.md

 Lastly, remember that values always have a certain *data type* associated with them.
 Recall the table above - the `course` variable is of type `number`, the `name` variable is of type `string`, and the `yoda` variable is of type `Jedi`.
 So, *what type is `doubleNumber`*?

-The type annotations for function literals *are based on their inputs and output*.
+The type annotations for function literals *are based on their parameter types and return type*.
 The type annotation has the following formula:

 `(param: type, param2: type, ...) => returnType`